allegroai/clearml-docs/docs/clearml_agent.md

 * `quad_gpu`
 * `opportunistic`

-An agent can be spun on multiple GPUs (e.g. 8 GPUs, `--gpus 0-7`), and then attached to multiple queues that are configured to run with a certain amount of resources:
+An agent can be spun on multiple GPUs (for example: 8 GPUs, `--gpus 0-7`), and then attached to multiple queues that are configured to run with a certain amount of resources:

 ```console